ms-iot/content/en-US/Samples/OpenCV.md

 ## Compile the OpenCV Libraries
 ___
-1. Download and open the OpenCV Solution
+1. Download the Microsoft fork of OpenCV from GitHub

-    Download the working OpenCV library from [GitHub](https://github.com/Microsoft/opencv/tree/vs2015-samples).
+    Download Microsoft's fork of the OpenCV library from [GitHub](https://github.com/Microsoft/opencv/tree/vs2015-samples).
 Unzip it to a place you can remember it, and **copy the folder's path (i.e. C:/path/to/opencv/)** for the next step.

 2. Create the OpenCV environment variable